19th Hong Kong Film Awards

-The 19th Hong Kong Awards ceremony, honored the best films of 1999 and took place on 16 April 2000 at the Hong Kong Coliseum, Hung Hom, Kowloon, Hong Kong.
+The 19th Hong Kong Film Awards ceremony, honored the best films of 1999 and took place on 16 April 2000 at the Hong Kong Coliseum, Hung Hom, Kowloon, Hong Kong.
 The ceremony was hosted by Eric Tsang, Sandra Ng and Vincent Kok, during the ceremony awards are presented in 16 categories.

 Awards

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.